rakesh-rs211/LinuxWorkshop/ReadMe.md

-# Introduction to Linux Workshop - Winter 2024
+# Introduction to Linux Workshop - Fall 2024
 This readme file is complimentary to slides for the workshop to make it easier to follow through and copy the commands, as required.

 ## **Table of content**